 GMAT TEST DATES

 The GMAT® exam is administered by Graduate Management Admission Council (GMAC) and offered year-round and on demand at test centers around the world.
+As of Spring 2020, it is also offered online at-home.
 For more information and to schedule an appointment to take the exam, visit http://www.mba.com/.

 Don’t stop here!
 Check out our blog for new posts about preparing for the GMAT.
 Below are a few posts you may find useful.